Sep 24, 2020

 How you can create calm & bring balance to your home

 We all want to walk into our homes and feel like we’ve escaped the daily grind.
-Too often, though, we step through the front door and feel a fresh wave of stress when we see a pile of dishes in the sink or various toys, clothes and random magazines and papers strewn around.
+Too often, though, we step through the front door and feel a fresh wave of stress when we see a pile of dishes in the sink.
+Clutter happens, but it does affect our moods and state of mind.
 Our homes should be a place where can finally unwind and really enjoy the end of a busy day.
 Here, Rümi has provided some tips for making your home feel more balanced so you can walk right in and leave the outside world, well, outside.

 Green is good